openstack/neutron/doc/source/contributor/policies/blueprints.rst

   assignee but sound relatively simple or limited in scope (e.g. the addition of a new API with no ramification in the plugin backends), should be promoted during team meetings or the ML so that volunteers can pick them up and get started with neutron development.
-The team will regularly scan 'rfe-approved' or 'rfe-postponed' RFEs to see what their latest status is and mark them incomplete if no assignees can be found, or they are no longer relevant.
+The team will regularly scan `rfe-approved` or `rfe-postponed` RFEs to see what their latest status is and mark them incomplete if no assignees can be found, or they are no longer relevant.
 * As for setting the milestone (both for RFE bugs or blueprints), the current milestone is always chosen, assuming that work will start as soon as the feature